Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 If you're on a budget: While it might be cheap-ish by direct drive standards, it's definitely not cheap in general.
 And the Moza R5 is a cheaper option just for direct drive alone.

 The Fanatec GT DD Pro is our top pick for the most upgradeable racing wheel.
-It sets a high standard for all racing wheels, and makes a great starting point for any racing game enthusiast looking to make the leap into something more serious.
-A direct drive motor can throw the wheel around with so much force you're holding on for dear life.
+It sets a high standard for all racing wheels and makes a great starting point for any racing game enthusiast looking to leap into something more serious.
+A direct drive motor can throw the wheel around with so much force that you're holding on for dear life.

-Trust me; you want that.
+Trust me, you want that.
 You feel every bump or loss of traction with the GT DD.
 I noticed my lap times started improving once I could hone in on where I was losing grip and speed during a lap.
-Granted, I had a few meetings with the barriers along the way, but I felt like I was able to develop my race as a result.
+Yes, I had a few collisions along the way, but I felt like I was able to develop my race as a result.

-The wheelbase's feedback ensures you're painfully aware when you take a little too much curb and helps inform you of your traction throughout a corner.
-A fast rotation back to the center also means you can throw the wheel around and never feel like you're losing control over your steering in tight chicanes.
+The main practical benefit to the feedback is that really ensures you're aware when you take a little too much curb and helps you manage your traction throughout a corner.
+Quickly spinning back to the center means you can throw the wheel around and never feel like you're losing control over your steering in tight turns.

-When you set it up just right, the GT DD Pro sings.
-The finely-tuned vibration and rotation through the wheel transmit so much information from the game's engine into your hands—with the right racing game, one that has simulation-grade feedback, it's an absolute joy to throw the GT DD around the track.
-While technically built for Gran Turismo 7, it's no worse off on the PC across a range of sim racing and sim-light games, such as Assetto Corsa and F1 23.
+When you set it up just right, the GT DD Pro's finely tuned vibration and rotation transmit an incredible amount of information from the game into your hands.
+With a simulation-grade racing game, it's an absolute joy to throw the wheel around the track.
+And yes, it's technically built for Gran Turismo 7, but it's great on PC across a range of sim racing and sim-light games, such as Assetto Corsa and F1 23.

-The included CSL Pedals don't come with a clutch or a load-cell brake, however, you can upgrade to a load-cell kit sold by Fanatec, which replaces the brake and leaves the spare brake to become a clutch pedal.
+The CSL Pedals this thing comes with unfortunately don't come with a clutch or a load-cell brake.
+However, you can upgrade to a Fanatec load-cell kit which replaces the brake and leaves the spare one to become a clutch pedal.

-What I enjoy about this kit is its versatility.
-I jumped into Forza Horizon and felt no less comfortable throwing this wheel around than in F1 2021 with tighter force feedback settings.
-That's not something I've necessarily felt with cheaper models.
-While that's partially down to the direct-drive technology at the heart of the GT DD Pro, it's also how simple this wheel is to set up for each game, even those it doesn't necessarily play nicely with.
+Everything about this kit screams versatility.
+I was no less comfortable in Forza Horizon than F1 2021, despite the difference in force feedback settings.
+That's not something I can necessarily say about cheaper models.
+This isn't all down to the direct-drive technology at the heart of the GT DD Pro, either.
+It's also down to how simple this wheel is to set up for each game.

-There's also loads of versatility in which way you take your setup with the CSL DD.
-Fanatec has a huge range of options available to you, for pedals, wheels and more.
-If you want a Formula One setup, you can install one here.
-If you want to go something more casual, that's fine too.
-That range of options is what Fanatec can't be beaten on, at least until you reach the real mega-bucks sim rigs.
+Fanatec really doesn't limit you with this thing, either.
+It has a huge range of options for pedals, wheels, and more.
+So, if you want a Formula One setup, you can install one, but if you want something a little more casual, that's fine too.
+Fanatec can't be beaten on this versatility, at least until you reach the real mega-bucks sim rigs.

 With or without extras, this is truly one of the best ways to get into sim racing today and one of the best racing wheels I've tested.